 British Design Fund 2 SEIS/EIS

-- Invests in the product design and manufacturing sectors
+- Invests in the UK product design and manufacturing sectors

 - The UK has the second largest design sector in the world

 - Investors are expected to hold a minimum of five portfolio companies

 - Target return of £3 per £1 invested after six years – not guaranteed

 - £10,000 minimum investment